-WARNING: Make sure power cable is disconnected from power source before servicing lifter.
+A WARNING: Always make sure battery is disconnected before servicing lifter.

-Note: One or more wiring diagrams may be provided in the final section of this INSTRUCTIONS manual for reference when servicing the lifter or trouble-shooting a deficiency.
+Note: One or more wiring diagrams are provided in the final section of this INSTRUCTIONS manual for reference when servicing the lifter or trouble-shooting a deficiency.

 INSPECTION SCHEDULE